-- Nonliquefied Configuration The structure should be analyzed and designed, assuming no liquefaction occurs using the ground response spectrum appropriate for the site soil conditions in a nonliquefied state, i.e., using P-Y curves derived from static soil properties. - Liquefied Configuration The structure as designed in nonliquefied configuration above should be reanalyzed assuming that the layer has liquefied and the liquefied soil provides the appropriate residual resistance for lateral and axial deep foundation response analyses consistent with liquefied soil conditions (i.e., modified P-Y curves, modulus of subgrade reaction, T-Z curves, axial soil frictional resistance).
+- Nonliquefied Configuration.
+The structure should be analyzed and designed, assuming no liquefaction occurs using the ground response spectrum appropriate for the site soil conditions in a nonliquefied state, i.e., using P-Y curves derived from static soil properties. - Liquefied Configuration.
+The structure as designed in nonliquefied configuration above should be reanalyzed assuming that the layer has liquefied and the liquefied soil provides the appropriate residual resistance for lateral and axial deep foundation response analyses consistent with liquefied soil conditions (i.e., modified P-Y curves, modulus of subgrade reaction, T-Z curves, axial soil frictional resistance).
 The design spectrum should be the same as that used in nonliquefied configuration.
-However, this analysis does not include the lateral forces applied to the structure due to liquefaction induced lateral spreading or flow failure, except as noted earlier in this section with regard to large magnitude, long duration earthquakes.

-With the approval of the State Bridge and State Geotechnical Engineers, a site-specific response spectrum (for site specific spectral analysis) or nonlinear time histories developed near the ground surface (for nonlinear structural analysis) that account for the modifications in spectral content from the liquefying soil may be developed.
-The modified response spectrum, and associated time histories, resulting from the sitespecific analyses at the ground surface shall not be less than two-thirds of the spectrum (i.e., as applied to the spectral ordinates within the entire spectrum) developed using the general procedure described in the AASHTO Guide Specifications for LRFD Bridge Seismic Design, Article 3.4.1, modified by the site coefficients in Section 6-3.2 of this chapter.
+With the approval of the State Bridge and State Geotechnical Engineers, a site-specific response spectrum (for site specific spectral analysis) or nonlinear time histories developed near the ground surface (for nonlinear structural analysis) that accounts for the modifications in spectral content from the liquefying soil may be developed.
+The modified response spectrum, and associated time histories, resulting from the site-specific analyses at the ground surface shall not be less than two-thirds of the spectrum (i.e., as applied to the spectral ordinates within the entire spectrum) developed using the general procedure described in the AASHTO Guide Specifications for LRFD Bridge Seismic Design, Article 3.4.1, modified by the site coefficients in Article 3.4.2.3.
 If the soil and bedrock conditions are classified as Site Class F, however, there is no AASHTO general procedure spectrum.
-In that case, the reduced response spectrum, and associated time histories, that account for the effects of liquefaction shall not be less than two-thirds of the site specific response spectrum developed from an equivalent linear or nonlinear total stress analysis (i.e., nonliquefied conditions), or alternatively a Site Class E response spectrum could be used for this purpose instead of the equivalent total stress analysis.
+In that case, the reduced response spectrum, and associated time histories, that accounts for the effects of liquefaction shall not be less than two-thirds of the site specific response spectrum developed from an equivalent linear total stress analysis (i.e., nonliquefied conditions).

 Designing structures for these two configurations should produce conservative results.
 Typically, the nonliquefied configuration will control the loads applied to the structure and therefore is used to determine the loads within the structure, whereas the liquefied configuration will control the maximum deformations in the structure and is therefore used to design the structure for deformation.
 In some cases, this approach may be more conservative than necessary, and the designer may use a more refined analysis to assess the combined effect of strong shaking and liquefaction impacts, considering that both effects may not act simultaneously.
 However, Youd and Carter (2005) suggest that at periods greater than 1 second, it is possible for liquefaction to result in higher spectral accelerations than occur for equivalent nonliquefied cases, all other conditions being equal.
-Site-specific ground motion response evaluations may be needed to evaluate this potential.
+Site-specific ground motion response evaluations may be required to evaluate this potential.

-6-4.3 Seismic Slope Instability and Deformation
+6.4.3 Slope Instability Due to Inertial Effects

-Slope instability can occur during earthquakes due to inertial effects associated with ground accelerations or due to weakening of the soil induced by the seismic shear strain.
+Slope instability can occur during earthquakes due to inertial effects associated with ground accelerations.
 Inertial slope instability is caused by temporary exceedance of the soil strength by dynamic earthquake stresses.
 In general, the soil strength remains unaffected by the earthquake shaking in this case.
-Weakening instability is the result of soil becoming progressively weaker as shaking occurs such that the shear strength becomes insufficient to maintain a stable slope.